allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 The presented approach is obviously not the only right way to group classes.
 It works well in business applications, but for example, it doesn't quite fit into all kinds of libraries.
 It also can be enhanced by using [Java 9+ modules](https://www.oracle.com/corporate/features/understanding-java-9-modules.html).
-If you know/use alternative ways to organize classes into packages, share them in the comment.
+If you know/use alternative ways to organize classes into packages, share them in the comments below.

 And now the most important thing.
 One word for you to remember: **encapsulation**.